Dala0/Open-Object-System/README.md

 33. Generate numbers.
 34. Act as universe portals.
 35. Act as microphones.
+36. Act as low pass filters.
+37. Act as high pass filters.

 The system will also have other objects with other functions.